Raccoonbg699/Tsa-Security-Surveillance-Software/README.md

 ## 💻 Usage

-Upon launching the application, you will be greeted by a login screen.
-You can use the following default credentials from the `users.json` file:
+Upon launching, you will be greeted by a login screen.
+You can use the following default credentials from the `data/users.json` file:

 * **Administrator**:
     * **Username**: `admin`